2 Options Markets{#sec-c:options}

 Put-call parity has several important applications:

-1. Options Pricing: If we know the prices of a call, the underlying stock, and the risk-free rate, we can determine what the put price should be (and vice versa).
+1. Option Pricing: If we know the prices of a call, the underlying stock, and the risk-free rate, we can determine what the put price should be (and vice versa).

 3. Conversion and Reversal Strategies: Professional traders use these synthetic relationships to identify mispriced options and construct arbitrage trades.